MOARdV/AvionicsSystems/README.md

 ## Other questions?

-Look at Documents/FAQ.txt.
+Look at Documents/FAQ.txt, or the FAQ on the wiki.
 I may have already come up with an answer.
 If not, please ask.